reddylakshith328-cloud/OSSP_INTELLIGENT_TERMINAL/README.md

-# ShellForge

-ShellForge is a Unix-like shell developed for an Operating Systems and Systems Programming project.
+ developed for an Operating Systems and Systems Programming project.

 ### Features